kovaxis/dndcalc/ROADMAP.md

-- Fix critical hits and misses
-- Effects, boolean and numeric
+- Popup with detailed graph
+- Effects
+    - Compute not only the damage, but also the chance to stun, poison, etc.
-    - Allow custom effect displays, and unhardcode the `Level` column.
+    - Allow customizing the effect display, and unhardcode the `Level` column.
+- Define functions with optional parameters
+- Caching
 - Multithreading